-When all the crackers have been blasted and the embers of the fire have subsided the festival goers use the embers to grill meat and sausages (often sobrassada and butifarron) all of course washed down with some local wine.Families and groups of friends gather together for these `torradas´(Mallorcan barbeques) which are great fun and last to the early hours.
+When all the crackers have been blasted and the bonfires have subsided a little, the festival goers use the embers to grill meat and sausages (often sobrassada and butifarron) all of course washed down with some local wine.Families and groups of friends gather together for these `torradas´(Mallorcan barbeques) which are great fun and last to the early hours.

 Day two of the festival, 17 January is all about the animals.
 Across the island locals come together to have their animals blessed.
 After Mass in honour of the saint, the ‘Beneïdes’ (Blessing) of animals takes place outside the church in each of the island´s towns and villages where all manner of domestic animals from dogs, pigs and chickens, to canaries and horses will be blessed by the priest.